|The Core Mission of the SPL is the extraction of medically relevant information from diagnostic imaging data.|

 - These calculations will have to be performed at real-time speeds, which requires optimized hardware and programs.

 With the development of new and more powerful computational tools, the SPL will strive to make it possible for doctors to better heal their patients, for scientists to detect and cure disease, and for researchers to better understand the complexity of the human anatomy.
 In this way, we hope to play a part in the development of the future of medicine.

 Ron Kikinis is the director of the SPL.
 The SPL leadership team meets weekly to discuss and consult with the director on a variety of questions.
-Members of the team: Sandy Wells, (Chief Scientist), C-F. Westin, M. Halle, N. Hata, T. Kapur, S. Pieper, R. McKie.
-The director also consults on a regular basis with his direct superior, F. Jolesz and several longterm collaborators, E. Grimson and M. Shenton.
+Members of the team: Sandy Wells, (Chief Scientist), C-F. Westin, Michael Halle, Noby Hata, Tina Kapur, Steve Pieper.
+The director also consults on a regular basis with several longterm collaborators, Eric Grimson and Martha Shenton.